One month ago, I was in the hospital. The same hospital where my baby girls were born four years earlier.

 All I want is everything.
 All I can do is next to nothing.

 But these are the small rhythms that will save us.
 Make dinner.
 Fold laundry.
 Call friends.
 Take walks.
 Answer emails.
 Wash dishes.
 Teach the kids.
 Feed the baby.

 This is the reason the poem struck a chord around the world.
 Because we long for the everyday goods we didn’t know we loved until they were gone.
 Because we hope the world can be changed for the better, despite daily evidence to the contrary.

 . . .

 One more thing I want to tell you.
-The baby’s name is Isaiah.
+The baby is named after a prophet.

 As is our practice, we picked his name months ago and kept it secret.
 (Much to our older kids’ chagrin, though we did let them pick his middle name.)